dannwebster/experiment4j/README.md

 DSL Syntax
 ----------
-The DSL Syntax is under construction, but an example of the current iteration is here: https://github.com/dannwebster/experiment4j/blob/master/src/test/java/com/crypticmission/exp/ExperimentTest.java
+The DSL Syntax is under construction, but an example of the current iteration is here: [DSL Test](https://github.com/dannwebster/experiment4j/blob/master/src/test/java/com/crypticmission/exp/ExperimentTest.java).
 The main issue with this is that the distinction between building an instance of _Science_ (the factory that holds the baseline _Experiment_ configuration), and the _Experiment_ itself.

-The goal of the DSL is to mimic the Ruby syntax of the Science framework (https://github.com/github/dat-science), but without causing any unexpected side effects.
+The goal of the DSL is to mimic the Ruby syntax of the [Science framework](https://github.com/github/dat-science), but without causing any unexpected side effects.

 The current DSL has the unexpected side effect of redefining both the Science and the Experiment instances each time it is executed.
-Any final version of the framework should allow you to define both the Science and the Experiment in line, but only construct the instance once. (see Issue #1 to track this)
+Any final version of the framework should allow you to define both the Science and the Experiment in line, but only construct the instance once. (see [Issue #1](https://github.com/dannwebster/experiment4j/issues/1) to track this)